linode/manager/TESTING.md

 # Testing Linode Manager

-Testing the Linode Manager can be done by utilizing orchestrated docker containers (docker-compose) or locally by running selenium & node.JS alongside the local development environment.
+End-to-end Testing of the Linode Manager can be done locally by running Selenium & WebdriverIO tests alongside the local development environment, or by running multiple containers via docker-compose.

 The Manager application has a suite of automated browser tests that live in the `e2e/specs` directory.
-These browser tests are written in Node.js using the [WebdriverIO](https://webdriver.io) selenium language bindings framework.
+These browser tests are written in Node.js using the [WebdriverIO](https://webdriver.io) selenium framework.
 The configuration files for the WDIO test runner can be found in `e2e/config`.

 ##### Dependencies